-107. The Warsaw Pact land, air and sea capability is continuing to rise rapidly and to an extent which exceeds the Pact's apparent defence requirements.
-Moreover, the emphasis is being placed on offensive weapons (for example the shift from purely defensive concepts to an offensive naval doctrine).
+- 106. The Warsaw Pact land, air and sea capability is continuing to rise rapidly and to an extent which exceeds the Pact's apparent defence requirements.
+Moreover, the emphasis is being placed on weapons systems having significant offensive capabilities.
 The Soviet Union has developed from a country weakened by civil war and isolation and inferior to the West in every respect into a super-power exercising hegemony over its allies.
-The importance and rôle in the world of the Soviet armed forces have grown correspondingly.
-This raises the question of the place which this growing military potential will occupy in Soviet foreign policy in the years ahead.
+The importance and role in the world of the Soviet armed forces have grown correspondingly.
+This raises the question of the place which this growing military potential will occupy in Soviet foreign policy in the years ahead. - 107.
+The prime priority given to defence of the Soviet Union on both its Eastern and Western frontiers and to maintenance of control over its East European glacis has already been noted (paragraphs 90 and 91).
+While the Chinese threat is seen mainly as a long-term danger, the Soviet Union considers there is an immediate need for a large and visible military presence in order to discourage any Chinese adventurism, to maintain the morale of the relatively small Russian settlements in Siberia and to discourage any possible pro-Chinese aspirations among the Asian peoples of Soviet Central Asia.